kwonchungli/kwonchungli.github.io/_pages/about.md

 Research Interest
 ======
 My research interest lies in theoretical aspects of machine/statistical learning and optimization.
 My Ph.D. research has focused on latent-variable problems -- how to learn from data with missing or unobserved information.
 I have specifically focused on the design and analysis of practically useful algorithms for them.
-My past project has been dedicated to the theoretical understanding of why and when simple heuristics like EM succeeds.
-I am also interested in algorithmic approaches such as moment-based approaches and sum-of-squares proofs.

-Currently, I am working on the Reinforcement Learning.
-In Spring 2020, I lead a student-oriented reading group on theory of reinforcement learning.
+Currently, I mostly focusing on the Reinforcement Learning.
 In connection to my previous work on EM, I am specifically looking at problems with partial observability.
 While I am a bit biased to the theory side, I am also looking for an opportunity to working on real-world RL applications where my theoretical discoveries could be useful.